lbechberger/ML4NLP/doku_in_progress.md

 [ [ [liked articles] , [ [liked articles] , [disliked articles] ] ] ,           ...              ]
 </pre>

-The *generate_dataset.py* program does the following:
-Firstly, a dictionary with a matching from all subcategories to a list of all articles that belong to the specific subcategory is created.
-Afterward, certain categories are deleted:
+### Optaining and storing subcategories

+The python code for generating users uses the method *create_category_articles_dictionary()*, located in *knowledgestore/ks.py* as an extension of the functionality of *ks.py*. *create_category_articles_dictionary()* creates a dictionary that matches news articles to the subcategories to which they belong.
+The keys of that dictionary are the categories, it's values are lists of the articles that fall into that topic.
+In order to optain the subcategories for a news article, the method *get_all_news_subcategories(resource_uri)* looks at the HTML code of the corresponding Wikinews article website, given by the parameter *resource_uri*.
+The HTML code of such an article contains the string *wgCategories*, which is followed by a list of categories that article belongs to.
+The extraction of categories for all articles took roughly two hours, so the resulting dictionary is stored in the file *subcategory_resource_mappings.pickle*.
+If *create_category_articles_dictionary()* finds that file, it loads the dictionary from there instead of creating it anew.

+### Excluded categories

+We chose to exclude some categories, which are not taken into account for the generation of the dataset.
+The reason is mostly the assumption that the news articles in these categories don't share much thematic similarity.
+These categories are:

+* the 16 (??) top-level categories
+* all categories that contain less than 15 (??) news articles (ist das im Code fest or parameter dependant??)  because they don't hold enough articles to create a user as described above

-* all categories that contain too few articles (less than 15 or less than twice as many as the variable that denotes the number of articles that are chosen in the user profile per topic
+or less than twice as many as the variable that denotes the number of articles that are chosen in the user profile per topic
-* all categories that contain too many articles (over 506).
+* all categories that contain too many articles (over 506 (??why).
 We argued that categories that are very large are too general and hence the articles from that category do not have much in common.
 * all categories that denote a specific date, e.g. 'January 1, 2008'.
 * all categories that just describe authorship.
 For example 'Cocoaguy (Wikinewsie)' or 'Juliancolton (WWC2010)'.
 The reason for that is that some authors write about a wide, seemingly unrelated variety of articles, hence they do not have anything to do with a certain topic.
 * the following categories: